The Psychology of Consumer Behavior: Understanding Buying habits

 Q1: How do psychological factors influence consumer behavior?

-There are different psychological factors like perception, motivation, learning, attitudes, and personality that can shape consumer behavior and impact purchasing decisions.
+There are different psychological factors like perception, motivation, learning, attitudes, and personality, that shape consumer behavior and impact purchasing decisions.

 Q2: What role do emotions play in consumer behavior?